BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 `cat data1.txt data2.txt | sort -n | cut -d "," -f 1 > processedData.txt`
 4. Write a sentence to describe why variables are so useful in shell scripts.
 5. Concatenate the `FEC*.seq` files from `pcfb/examples` into one file named `concatenated.seq`.
 Include your commands.
 6. List all latitudes in `pcfb/examples/LatLon.txt` and save to a file called `Lat.txt`.
-Include you commands.
+Include your commands.
 7. Make a list of unique SITES from shaver_etal.csv in `pcfb/examples` using Unix commands.
 Include your code.
 8. Write a script to print the last five commands you entered in the shell.
 9. How many woody species are in this data file: http://datadryad.org/bitstream/handle/10255/dryad.59002/GlobalWoodinessDatabase.csv?
 You can find the README for this file here: http://datadryad.org/bitstream/handle/10255/dryad.59002/README.txt.
 Include the code you used to determine your answer, including downloading the file.